PART 15: WITH KALEIDOSCOPE EYES

 Clarke followed after her.
 “Okay, okay,” he said, recognizing the signs that he’d pushed her as far as he could.
 For now.
-“Though I must confess I’m not sure how we do that in a library.”
+“Though how do we do that in the library?”

-“Either Frank or Carrie – or both – will travel into the distant past at least once in the near future, as indicated by the fact that we found Carrie’s hairband,” Julie explained as she reached the stairs and started to descend.
-“Ergo, there might be records of their activities in said past.
-And if we can find irregularities in old newspaper headlines, it could provide a clue as to what their future motives are.”
+“Either Frank or Carrie – or both – will travel into the distant past in our near future, as evidenced by the fact that we found an ancient version of Carrie’s hairband,” Julie explained.
+She reached the stairs and started to descend.
+“Therefore, their activities may have been recorded in said past.
+If we can find irregularities in old newspaper headlines, their actions back then could provide a clue as to their future motives here.”

 Clarke frowned.
-“What makes you think they have any specific motivation?”
+“What makes you think they’ve got motives in mind?”

 “And you’re sure they’re working together?”

 “In some capacity, obviously,” Julie said.
 She paused, waiting until a library patron had walked past them.
 “The real question is whether Carrie’s a willing participant or an ignorant pawn – perhaps Frank’s time machine comes equipped with a mind control device.
 Regardless, I cannot presently trust her.
-Fortunately, with my transmitter now in place,” she concluded, fishing the small receiver device out of her pocket, “I’ll at least know where Carrie is.”
+Fortunately, with my transmitter now in place,” she concluded, fishing the small receiver device out of her pocket, “I’ll at least know where Carrie is at all times.”